kritiVanipenta/voterAccess/README.md

 then to create a new branch

+(when creating a branch in general make sure to get the updated version of the main that you want to make a copy of) git pull origin main

 git checkout -b my-feature   # Creates and switches to a new branch (change the my-feature part to your branch name)

 but what if you want to switch between branches because you have a ton of them, have no fear use this